 The entire range of full-feature concerts are yet to be announced but the likes of Pink, Billy Joel, Take That, and Guns ‘n’ Roses are some of the big names already on the bill.
 Tickets are selling out fast, so make sure you keep checking back to see what else has been released.

 Celebrating queer and trans dance music, Body Movements is a multi-venue London day festival taking place across the capital this Summer.

 Venues and lineup are yet to be announced but they usually pull some good names from the scene.

 There’ll also be plenty of afterparties for you to get involved with, if partying until late into the evening sounds like a bit of you.

 South Facing Festival

-South Facing will be particularly up your street if you’re of an age to clearly remember the early 2000s (aka still totally very young), as headliners include The Streets, Dizzee Rascal, Sleaford Mods and Supergrass.
+South Facing will be particularly up your street if you’re of an age to clearly remember the early 2000s (aka still totally very young), previous headliners included The Streets, Dizzee Rascal, Sleaford Mods, and Supergrass.

 All Points East

-This East London music festival has been running for just four years, but is already a much-anticipated event.
-Usually held in May, it was cancelled in 2020, but will return to Victoria Park in August of 2021.
+This East London music festival has been running for just six years but is already a much-anticipated event.
+And you’ll be glad to know that the event is returning to Victoria Park in August of 2023.

-Field Day is, I cannot stress this enough, an iconic London festival.
+Field Day is, and we cannot stress this enough, an iconic London festival.